The Question

 The ADM Insight

 Published diabetes risk factors — BMI thresholds, hypertension, family history — capture the population average.
-But a 35-year-old woman with BMI 28, normal blood pressure, and high stress has a different trajectory than a 55-year-old man with identical numbers.
-The ML model finds the interactions that guidelines flatten into averages.
-This is a question where ML provides genuine predictive value.
+But a 55-year-old with borderline triglycerides and rising waist circumference has a different trajectory than someone with identical BMI and normal lipids.
+The ML model finds the biomarker interactions that guideline thresholds flatten into averages.
+The biggest lift is in the hardest subgroup: Age 60+, where the domain score falls to AUC 0.68 and ML holds at 0.76 (+8.8 points).
+This is a question where ML provides genuine predictive value — but only with a biomarker-rich panel.